MemanAwad/Book_Recommender/README.md

-## Here how its work:
+## key features and how its work:
-1. Select your interest: Choose from a variety of genres such as drama, horror, action, romance and more!
+1.	### Select your interest: ##### Choose from a variety of genres such as drama, horror, action, romance and more!
-2. Choose a category: Narrow your search by selecting the category you want, there are four category available (Books, Novels, Academic books, and books turned into novels.)
+2.	### Choose a category: ##### Narrow your search by selecting the category you want, there are four category available (Books, Novels, Academic books, and books turned into novels.)
-3. Get recommendation: Click on Recommend Button then The book-recommender will suggest you books based on your selection along with the information about the books (like the author, publication year, and brief).
+3.	### Get recommendation: ##### Click on Recommend Button then The book-recommender will suggest you books based on your selection along with the information about the books (like the author, publication year, and brief).
 Use book recommender and enjoy discovering books world!!!!

 ## Development